-Answer: So what is your answer?
+Answer: So, what is your answer?
 What is the meaning of craving?
 Cravings - according to the Buddha there are 3 types of craving.
-1st one is sensual craving or kama tanha; then there is 'craving to be' or bhava tanha followed by 'craving not to be' or vibhava tanha.
+1st one is sensual craving (kamma taṇhā); then there is 'craving to be' (bhava taṇhā) followed by 'craving not to be' (vibhava taṇhā).
 You must understand the difference between craving and wisdom.
 Craving is always associated with evil roots, like attachment and desire whereas wisdom is free of evil roots.
-When you have wisdom then you can love but without attachment and you can also have the good food but without craving/attachment.
+When you have wisdom, you can love without attachment and you can also have the good food but without craving/attachment.
 That is important, otherwise you become gullible and believed what others said, like the statement - "If you are spiritual, then you cannot have good food because that is craving".
 What do you think of this statement?
 You agree?
-If that is your answer then I don't think you understand the Buddha dhamma because during the Buddha's time he was also invited to the palace and the rich man's home where he was also offered good food and he rejoiced and still eats them.
-The important point is the Buddha ate but he doesn't have attachment to what he ate.
-If there is condition to eat he eats otherwise he is also alright.
-Even lousy food when he goes pindapata (if allowable) he still eats because he has got no craving and if he has craving means what?
-He will have these thoughts that says "I don't want to go there and pindapat because the food there is not so good."
-Then that is attachment or craving, desire and selfishness.
+If that is your answer, then I do not think you understand the Buddha dhamma because during the Buddha's time he was also invited to the palace and the rich man's home where he was also offered good food and he rejoiced and still eats them.
+The important point is the Buddha also ate these foods, but he does not have attachment to what he ate.
+If there is condition to eat, he eats, otherwise, he is also alright.
+Even lousy food when he goes pindapata (if allowable) he still eats them because he has got no craving and if he has craving, he will have these thoughts that says "I don't want to go there and pindapat because the food there is not so good."
+That is attachment or craving, desire and selfishness.
 When there is no desire or attachment then there is no craving.
-When you don't understand the meaning of craving as per the dhamma taught by the Buddha you become gullible.
+When you do not understand the meaning of craving as per the dhamma taught by the Buddha you become gullible.